Ladies and gentlemen, your pilot is unconscious

 Learmount in his RAF uniform.
 The RFC, a corps of the army during most of the war, became the nation’s autonomous air arm on 1 April 1918.

 Then they put on the show, with “the inevitable slightly bawdy female impersonator”, tricks, recitations and plenty of songs accompanied by piano.
-Marie, Annette, and their mother were guests, along with quite a few other “puzzled-looking” civilians from the village, and they were given seats at the front near the piano.
+Marie and Annette, waitresses from the small estaminet in the village – and their mother – were guests of honour, along with quite a few other “puzzled-looking” civilians from Estrée Blanche, and they were given seats at the front near the piano.
 It all ended with God Save the King and the Marseillaise.

 The squadron commander who had bid Whitehouse farewell was now the very last of the aircrew left from January 1917, but he had his work to keep him sane.
 He still had to lead 22 Squadron’s mechanics, armourers, stores-wallahs, cooks and caterers whose names he knew well, and to encourage the new, barely-trained young pilots and observers to believe in their roles and in their ability to carry them out.

-The RFC shipped him back to England, where he was sent to St Bartholomew’s hospital, London.
-At “Bart’s” he met “Peggy” Ball, a young nursing auxiliary charged with looking after him.
-Less than two months later he married her in a church in Muswell Hill, north London, where her parents lived.
+At “Bart’s”, Learmount met “Peggy” Ball, a young nursing auxiliary charged with looking after him.
+Less than two months later – on 7th May – he married her in a church in Muswell Hill, north London, where her parents lived.

-It was early May, the war was still raging, and victory was certainly not in sight.
-Nevertheless, the couple took a few days off to honeymoon at a pub on the south bank of the River Thames, near Staines – very rural in those days – and they went rowing together.
+While Leonard and Peggy were exchanging vows, the German Spring Offensive was still advancing, but the Allied victory that (we now know) was to come in November was nowhere in sight at that time.
+Nevertheless, the newlyweds took a few days off to honeymoon at a pub on the banks of the River Thames, at Staines, 15 miles west of London – very rural in those days – and they went rowing together.
 Wedding photographs show Learmount left the church still using a walking stick.

 A cutting from the Daily Mirror.
 Learmount, leaning on a walking stick, is leaving St James’s Church, Muswell Hill, London with his bride.
-He was 28 then, but looks much older here.
+He was 28 then, but looks much older.
 Convalescence would have to continue on honeymoon.

-Until his demob in 1919, Learmount continued to serve in the newly-formed RAF on training, tactics and intelligence duties.
-On discharge, he returned to his trading job in the Far East.
-His new wife and baby son joined him there a few months later.
+Upon his demobilisation in February 1919, Learmount returned to his trading job in the Far East.
+Once he was established there, his new wife and baby son, travelling by ship (of course), joined him there a few months later.

 The marriage lasted a lifetime.